isRodgef/django_rest_api/README.md

     - Expects a country code and date
     - Returns all values from db that have the matching date and country

-  There is an exmaple postman collection one for each route.
+  There is an exmaple postman (in the postman folder) collection one for each route.

   Code explantion can be found at